-This plan covers one location, one department, and up to 10 scheduled workers.
-Its top features include timecards, in-app messaging, time off requests and management, a kiosk time clock, and worker availability notices.
-Users may store reports on the OpenSimSim cloud for up to 28 days.
+Designed for small groups, this plan covers one location, one department, and up to 10 scheduled workers.
+Its top features include timecards, in-app messaging, time off requests and management, worker availability notices, and a kiosk time clock.
+Users may store reports in the OpenSimSim cloud for up to 28 days.

-You may schedule an unlimited number of workers and then store relevant data on the cloud for as long as one year.
-Starter may also be used in an unlimited number of locations—with up to two departments each—and it covers everything on the Basic tier, plus features such as manually importing sales data, manager logbooks, and setting daily or weekly overtime.
+Schedule an unlimited number of workers and then store relevant data in the cloud for up to one year.
+Designed for midsize businesses, it may be used in an unlimited number of locations—with up to two departments each.
+It covers everything in Basic and features like manager logbooks, importing sales data, and setting daily or weekly overtime.

-This option has the same coverage as Starter, but with up to five departments per location and up to seven years of cloud storage access.
-Its additional features include scheduling to sections, sales forecasting and automated budgeting, time off exporting to CSV, auto-break allocation, early clock-in prevention, and a POS-integrated time clock.
+This option, suitable for medium to large businesses, has the same coverage as Starter, but with up to five departments per location and up to seven years of cloud storage access.
+Its additional features include scheduling to sections, sales forecasting and automated budgeting, auto-break allocation, early clock-in prevention, and a POS-integrated time clock.

-You can utilize unlimited locations and departments, plus up to seven years of cloud storage access.
-What makes this plan different from Premium are its added features such as API access, service-level agreements (SLAs), an AI-powered advanced sales forecasting tool, and a dedicated support contact.
+You can utilize unlimited locations and departments and up to seven years of cloud storage access with this plan.
+It is recommended for large enterprises with unique scheduling and reporting requirements, and what makes it different from Premium are API access, service-level agreements (SLAs), an AI-powered advanced sales forecasting tool, and a dedicated support contact.

 If you want to explore the software first before purchasing, then you may access the free demo through its website.

 OpenSimSim Alternatives 2020

 OpenSimSim is designed to help businesses better manage staff hours in a way that maximizes productivity and aligns with labor laws.
 Here are some of its notable features.